toto04/next-openapi-gen/README.md

 npx next-openapi-gen generate
 ```

-This command processes all your API routes, extracts the necessary information from JSDoc comments, and generates the OpenAPI schema, typically saved to a `swagger.json` file in the `public` folder.
+This command processes all your API routes, extracts the necessary information from JSDoc comments, and generates the OpenAPI schema, typically saved to a `openapi.json` file in the `public` folder.

 ### Step 4: View API Documentation

-With the `/api-docs` route generated from the init command, you can now access your API documentation through Swagger UI by navigating to `http://localhost:3000/api-docs`.
+With the `/api-docs` route generated from the init command, you can now access your API documentation through Scalar UI by navigating to `http://localhost:3000/api-docs`.

 ## JSDoc tags